Costa Rica - Frequently Asked Questions

 • Other Travel Documents:

-A valid Driver’s License should be carried at all times when driving.
+A valid Driver’s License must be carried at all times when driving.

 Back to Top